vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 `Wineroot = "Path/to/Wine-GE"`

-You may need to delete the Wine prefix folder after specifing the Wineroot, The folder is located in `~/.local/share/vinegar/`
+You may need to delete the Wine prefix folder after specifing the Wineroot, the command to do that is `vinegar delete`

 ----